 An industry report suggested that 50% of employees breach security policies and of these 40% believed their actions will go undetected.
 When asked why they breach security, respondents said it’s because it gets in the way of their jobs.
 While employees continue to engage in low level breaches of security policy the consequences to the organisation of these activities are increasing in scale.

 SMORS used an experimental approach to expose the limitations of implicit naïve assumptions about how employees act and how they maintain a positive self-concept in spite of their actions.
 In the first experiment, when presented with the opportunity to deceive about productivity, 10% of participants stated they had completed more than was true.

 A second experiment explored if participants failed to comply or cheat with security to increase their reward with security.
 In the experiment participants were required to create passwords in an app designed to look outdated and low quality on a laptop, with a disinterested/busy researcher.
 They were rewarded for the number of passwords created; however, they did not have to follow the requirements for a correct password and they had the opportunity to misreport the number of passwords.

 The results showed that if people have the opportunity to misreport the number of passwords created, they still made the same effort and number of passwords.
 If, however, they could get away with not meeting the password criteria 45% more passwords were created.
 Overall 13% of people followed all the rules.
 87% of participants cheated a little.

 The Security Dialogues workshop presents a response to the reality of organisational security for people who can deal with complexity.
 Protective Security is both a social and political activity in an organisation where often the only mature approach is to negotiate an optimal compromise.

-This three-day workshop has been designed to enable security practitioners to build effective relationships with employees and manage security dialogues more productively.
-Through the course of the workshop we support security practitioners to become security facilitators.
+This two-and-a-half-day workshop was designed to enable security practitioners to build effective relationships with employees and manage security dialogues more productively.
+Through the course of the workshop we supported security practitioners to become security facilitators.